kookie/nvim/README.md

-# nvim
+# NeoVim Configuration Files

-neovim vim files
+NeoVim configuration files I use on a daily basis.

+Clone this repo to your local machine.